-Beyond Australia, the Netherlands, and New Zealand there is little direct government regulation over the way in which universities work with agents to recruit students.
+Beyond Australia, the Netherlands, and New Zealand, there is little direct government regulation over the way in which universities work with agents to recruit students.

 In the United Kingdom, the role of agents and the extent of their use by universities is a largely hidden activity.
-The Quality Assurance Agency's (QAA) guide to Supporting and Enhancing the Experience of International Students in the UK advises universities to make up-to-date lists of appointed agents public and make clear to students that agents offer a service for which they are paid by providers.
-There is little evidence that either recommendation is uniformly complied with.
+The Quality Assurance Agency's guide to Supporting and Enhancing the Experience of International Students in the UK advises universities to make up-to-date lists of appointed agents public and make clear to students that agents offer a service for which they are paid by providers.
+There is little evidence of uniform compliance with either recommendation.
 While the United Kingdom's consumer protection body for students, The Office for Students, has raised questions about the role of agents in its review of university admissions, it is yet to report on the matter or go as far as to issue any formal guidance or regulation.

-In the United States, incentive compensation-based recruitment of domestic students is prohibited by the Higher Education Act, which governs the administration of federal financial aid.
+In the United States, incentive-compensation-based recruitment of domestic students is prohibited by the Higher Education Act, which governs the administration of federal financial aid.
 But a "carve out," or exception, allows that this restriction does "not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive federal student assistance."
 However, actual governmental oversight of international recruitment agent activity is, for all intents and purposes, nonexistent.

-In our study, Governance of agents in the recruitment of international students: a typology of contractual management approaches in higher education, we examined the contractual governance approaches adopted by universities in Australia, the United Kingdom, and the United States and how the outcome of those approaches were perceived by university managers.
+In our study, Governance of agents in the recruitment of international students: A typology of contractual management approaches in higher education, we examined the contractual governance approaches adopted by universities in Australia, the United Kingdom, and the United States, and how the outcome of these approaches was perceived by university managers.

-Among our conclusions is that a one size fits all approach to the contractual governance of agents is ill-advised because of the many variables and risks inherent in international student recruitment activity.
+Among our conclusions is that a one-size-fits-all approach to the contractual governance of agents is ill-advised because of the many variables and risks inherent in international student recruitment activity.
 The laissez-faire archetype illustrates the need for active involvement in agent management by universities, notwithstanding the temptation to outsource the function entirely.
-And while working with fewer agents with strong relational contractual governance tends to lead to better results, if universities work with a large number of agents it is important to specify monitoring terms and processes in agents' contracts and to follow through on them.
+And while working with fewer agents with strong relational contractual governance tends to lead to better results, if universities work with a large number of agents, it is important to specify, and follow through on, monitoring terms and processes in agents' contracts.